Last Updated: January 6, 2025

 We just covered nine ways to set and edit links.
 Unlike many features in most software, knowing how to accomplish something with an Office product isn’t always essential or valuable.
 However, with linking in Microsoft Project, it is helpful to understand how to edit them wherever you are in the software.
 Linking, making adjustments to links, is an ongoing activity during the planning and execution phases.

-Remember, when lead is added to a dependency, it brings the successor in closer to the start date.
-Lag is moving the successor out in time.
+Remember, adding a lead to a dependency brings the successor closer to the start date, while lag moves the successor closer to the finish date or further out in the schedule.

-In the illustrations in the following figure, there is lag in the Start to Start relationship between Task 3 and Task 4.
-There is also lag in the Finish to Finish relationship between Task 5 and Task 6.
+The following figure illustrates a lag in the start-to-start relationship between Task 3 and Task 4.
+There is also a lag in the finish-to-finish relationship between Task 5 and Task 6.

 There is no lead field in Microsoft Project, only a Lag field.
 The lag number, negative or positive, determines if it is lead or lag depending on the type of link used.